drop-project-edu/drop-project/src/orchid/resources/wiki/code-folder-structure.md

 Drop Project's code itself follows the Maven folder structure.

-The following figure presents the folder structure, as well as the main sub-folders and their description.
+The following figure represents DP's folder/directory structure.
+Below the figure, a description of the contents of each sub-folder is given.

     . src
     +-- main